An Enriched Approach to the Strictification of $(\infty,1)$-Categories

-\subsection{The model structure on $\grpdcat$}
+\subsection{The model structure on $\gpdcat$}

-The category $\grpd$ of (ordinary) groupoids is cartesian closed, with the mapping groupoid $\grpd [G,H]$ being the category of functors $G \to H$ (which is a groupoid).
+The category $\gpd$ of (ordinary) groupoids is cartesian closed, with the mapping groupoid $\gpd [G,H]$ being the category of functors $G \to H$ (which is a groupoid).
 Furthermore, it is a closed monoidal model category with respect to the cartesian monoidal structure (the statement for categories is due to Rezk in \cite{Rezk2021}, but the groupoid case follows similarly).
-Again applying the machinery of \cite{Muro2012} or \cite{BergerMoerdijk2012}, we get a model structure on $\grpdcat$: \begin{theorem} There is a model structure on $\grpdcat$, the category of categories enriched in $\grpd$ with the cartesian monoidal structure, in which a morphism $F: \C \to \D$ is: \begin{itemize} \item A weak equivalence if each of the maps $\C[x,y] \to \D[Fx,Fy]$ are equivalences of groupoids, and also the induced map $\Ho(F): \Ho(\C) \to \Ho(\D)$, and \item An acyclic fibration if it is surjective on objects and a local acylic fibration. \end{itemize} \end{theorem} This model structure will be useful to us mainly as an auxiliary tool to compare the ``homotopy $(2,1)$-categories'' of our enriched categories (where by $(2,1)$-category we simply mean a $\grpd$-category).
+Again applying the machinery of \cite{Muro2012} or \cite{BergerMoerdijk2012}, we get a model structure on $\gpdcat$: \begin{theorem} There is a model structure on $\gpdcat$, the category of categories enriched in $\gpd$ with the cartesian monoidal structure, in which a morphism $F: \C \to \D$ is: \begin{itemize} \item A weak equivalence if \begin{itemize} \item each of the maps $\C[x,y] \to \D[Fx,Fy]$ are equivalences of groupoids, and \item the induced map $\Ho(F): \Ho(\C) \to \Ho(\D)$ is an equivalence of categories. \end{itemize} \item A fibration if it is a local fibration and induces an isofibration of homotopy categories \end{itemize} \end{theorem} This model structure will be useful to us mainly as an auxiliary tool to compare the ``homotopy $(2,1)$-categories'' of our enriched categories (where by $(2,1)$-category we simply mean a $\gpd$-category).